 This page describes the application process and required materials for the Foundation Trust Small Gift Program.
-If you are interested in Partnership Grant, please click here.
+If you are interested in a larger Partnership Grant, please click here.

 The intent of the Letter of Inquiry (LOI) is to introduce us to your programming or services and to explain how a Small Gift from the Foundation Trust will meaningfully impact your ability to perform--either to support current programming or carry out a special project of importance to this work.
 The LOI is the competitive portion of the Foundation Trust funding application process.

 Your LOI will be reviewed by committee and rated based on a combination of factors: